 Venues like breweries might have an over 18s-only policy which means children are off the guest list.
-Similarly, historic properties don’t always like kids running around.
-As well as checking on decor restrictions, ask if there’s anything that might affect your guest list.
+Similarly, historic wedding venues may have restrictions in place to protect furniture, art or displays.
+As well as checking on décor restrictions, ask if there’s anything that might affect your guest list.

-Every wedding venue should have some form of public liability insurance and should have no qualms providing a document that proves this.
+Finally, every wedding venue should have some form of public liability insurance and should have no qualms providing a document that proves this.
 You don’t want to be held responsible if a guest injures themselves.
-If it’s a farm that doesn’t often host weddings, for example, it’s well worth your time to check.